daac-tools/daachorse/README.md

 ### Requirements

-To compile this crate, Rust 1.58 or higher is required.
+Rust 1.58 or higher is required to build this crate.

 ## Example usage

-Daachorse contains some search options, ranging from basic matching with the Aho-Corasick algorithm to trickier matching.
-All of them will run very fast based on the double-array data structure and can be easily plugged into your application as shown below.
+Daachorse contains some search options, ranging from standard matching with the Aho-Corasick algorithm to trickier matching.
+They will run very fast based on the double-array data structure and can be easily plugged into your application, as shown below.

 ### Finding overlapped occurrences

 To search for all occurrences of registered patterns that allow for positional overlap in the input text, use `find_overlapping_iter()`.
-When you use `new()` for constraction, unique identifiers are assigned to each pattern in the input order.
+When you use `new()` for construction, the library assigns a unique identifier to each pattern in the input order.
 The match result has the byte positions of the occurrence and its identifier.

 ```rust
 use daachorse::DoubleArrayAhoCorasick;